TrostAft/TrostAft.github.io/source.md

 ##About Me
 - Math and CS geek
-- Likes scientific computing and optimization
+- Likes scientific computing and low level CS.
 - See [my Github](https://www.github.com/TrostAft)
 - Not great at web design (Sorry)